tsedio/tsed/docs/readme.md

 pageClass: homepage
 meta:
  - name: description
-   content: A TypeScript Framework on top of Express.
+   content: A Node.js Framework on top of Express.
 Ts.ED is a framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone.
  - name: keywords
-   content: TS.ED express typescript javascript es6 decorators mvc model ioc service model middleware socket.io swagger typeorm mongoose ajv
+   content: TS.ED nodejs express typescript javascript es6 decorators mvc model ioc service model middleware socket.io swagger typeorm mongoose ajv
 actionText: Get Started →
 actionLink: /getting-started.html
 repoText: Github
 repoLink: https://github.com/TypedProject/ts-express-decorators
 heroText: TS.ED
-heroDescription: A TypeScript Framework on top of Express
+heroDescription: A Node.js Framework on top of Express
 heroTerms:
 - Decorators
 - Rest API